PSGitHubUser1/moustoup/README.md

 # moustoup (Hyprland)

 This script allows you to check if your external mouse is plugged/unplugged.
-(For hyprland)

 When mouse is plugged-in, when you press 'SUPER + F10', the touchpad will disable